Jacinda Ardern says she won't stand Deputy PM Winston Peters down amid SFO probe

 The SFO's statement today said it was commencing an investigation in relation to the NZ First Foundation.

-The timeline of this investigation is not clear.
+The timeline of the investigation is not clear.

+Pushed for more details after Question Time this afternoon, Peters did not answer questions.
+Rather, he pulled out his phone and played Queen's "Radio Ga Ga" then said "that's you guys" before leaving the press pack.

 Speaking to media, Ardern said she wouldn't comment on the matter until the SFO had finished its investigation.